 When taking prescription medications side effects can occur even when just taking them as prescribed.
 Developing an addiction to your prescription medication can happen when your body becomes used to the feeling it is getting from the drugs.
 Eventually, it can require more of the drug to have the effect that is needed.
 When taking the medications more often and longer than prescribed is when the dangerous side effects can occur.
 Although this drug is safe when used as directed, there are some dangerous side effects of Oxycontin when it is abused.

 Oxycontin is one of many dangerous drugs to become addicted to and addiction with oxycontin can begin very fast before it is even realized.
 It is a pain medication that is meant to work around the clock.
 It’s taken in pill form and, is to be used for around the clock pain management, not on an as-needed basis.
 When used properly it can give pain relief up to 12 hours.
 When a person begins to abuse the medicine, they crush the tablet and swallow or snort it, or they dilute it in water and inject it.
 This destroys the time-release mechanism so that the user gets the full effects of the narcotic.
 It is the high potency of oxycodone that makes Oxycontin popular on the streets.
 Users compare the high to the euphoria of heroin.

-Long term effects that can be caused by oxycontin include but are NOT limited to the following:
+Long term effects that can be caused by Oxycontin include but are not limited to the following:

 - Long-term effects include severe constipation and persistent vomiting

 - Muscle spasms and reduced reaction to stimuli

 - Risks of severe heart and lung problems

 - Injection sites can result in the appearance of track marks that can become inflamed or infected